ashmystic/artopia/_portfolio-items/sky-lounge-2017-3-19-quote-russell-mass-confidence.md

 category: sky-lounge
 mediums:
   - quote
+topics:
+  - self-improvement
+  - society
 card-class: quote-cited
-image: assets/images/categories/sky-lounge/joseph_campbell.jpg
+image: assets/images/categories/sky-lounge/bertrand_russell.jpg
 title: Mass Confidence
-author: Joseph Campbell
+author: Bertrand Russell
 date: 2017-03-19
 text: The trouble with the world is that the stupid are so confident and the intelligent are full of doubt.
 link: